 2. Mount A USB Device To Ubuntu Linux Filesystem

-To mount the USB drive, just click on the play button as pointed in the picture below.
+Just click on the play button to mount the USB drive, as pointed out in the picture below.
 It will automatically create a mount point and attach the device to it.

 3. Check For The Mounted Device

-The moment you click on the play button, you’ll notice a drive icon popped up in your dock.
+The moment you click on the play button, you’ll notice a drive icon pop up in your dock.

-If you click on the icon, it will open the USB drive in file manager where you can access all your drive data.
+If you click on the icon, it will open the USB drive in the file manager, where you can access all your drive data.

 You can also see the USB drive status ‘Mounted’ with mount point location at ‘/media/<username>/<drive-name>’.